gabeaster/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map returns a new Array with information it's pulled or transformed from an original Array; .forEach runs a task for each item in an Array and doesn't necessarily have to return anything.

 2. What is the difference between a function and a method?

+A function is code that takes in arguments and completes a task with them.
+A method is a function that belongs to an object.

 3. What is closure?

+Closures give us the ability to put functions together by using code identified elsewhere.

 4. Describe the four rules of the 'this' keyword.

+Window Binding : this will default to the window if other rules aren't applicable but will return undefined if 'use strict' is not applied
+Implicit Binding : this looks to the left of the dot for the object it's referencing Explicit Binding : .call .apply .bind all tell this directly what it should refer to New Binding : the new keyword constrcuts a new object that this will point to

 5. Why do we need super() in an extended class?

+super() will extend all of the attributes of the parent class to the child class.
+Then, child-specific attributes can also be applied after using super().

 ## Project Set up [read]